cremerica/flask-template/readme.md

 # AppDirect Readme

 AppDirect is a sample Python Flask application used to test various technologies.
 This application is meant to be containerized and run in a Kubernetes Pod.
-The *yaml* directory contains two directories, *spinnaker* and *replicated* each containing yaml files that can be used to deploy the application.
+The *yaml* directory contains a simple deployment yaml.

 The application provides output to stdout and can be obtained via `kubectl logs <pod name>` if running in Kubernetes.